McCain to vote for Senate tax reform bill

 McCain had not yet backed the overhaul and he has been thought to be a key vote in the effort to pass the tax bill.

+Other Republicans who have not publicly said whether they will vote for the final bill include Steve Daines of Montana; Ron Johnson of Wisconsin; Susan Collins of Maine; Bob Corker of Tennessee; Jeff Flake of Arizona; and Jerry Moran of Kansas and Marco Rubio of Florida.

-On Thursday, he still expressed concerns about the bill, including its impact on the deficit.
+On Thursday, even as he announced his support, McCain expressed concerns about the bill, including its impact on the deficit.
 Still, he said he believes the bill's "net effect on our economy would be positive."

 "This is not a perfect bill, but it is one that would deliver much-needed reform to our tax code, grow the economy, and help Americans keep more of their hard-earned money,” McCain said.